Table of Contents

 Faster signal on what broke.
 When tests run inside the cluster, you eliminate the overhead of spinning up environments, configuring network access, and waiting for CI runners.
 TomTom integrated their test execution logs with a Prometheus stack, so engineers could trace issues from test execution directly to application logs.
 Troubleshooting time dropped because the debugging path went from "check the CI logs, then check the cluster logs, then check the app logs" to "check one place."

 Use whatever tools you already know.
 TomTom runs SOAP UI, JMeter, and Selenium through the same orchestration layer.
-They didn't have to abandon their existing test suites or learn a new framework.
+They did not have to abandon their existing test suites or learn a new framework.
 Testkube is framework-agnostic: you bring the test, it handles the execution, scheduling, and results.
 If you write k6 scripts, those work too.
 If you prefer Cypress or Playwright, same story.

 Trigger tests from wherever you work.
 Whether your team uses GitHub Actions, GitLab CI, Azure DevOps, or Argo CD, you can trigger Testkube test runs from any of them.
 TomTom migrated from Azure DevOps to GitHub Actions mid-adoption and the test layer came along without rewriting anything.
-Your tests shouldn't be locked to your CI provider.
+Your tests should not be locked to your CI provider.

 The cost of not fixing this

 TomTom's Iakym was direct about the alternative: without a Kubernetes-native test platform, they would have continued running tests on expensive, untracked virtual machines with manual triggers and no centralized visibility.
-The cost wasn't just infrastructure (three VMs with no version tracking).
+The cost was not just infrastructure (three VMs with no version tracking).
 It was developer time spent waiting, debugging environment issues, and context-switching.

 The company is now exploring Testkube's commercial version for advanced parallelization and execution optimization, and advocating for company-wide adoption beyond the B2C IAM team.
 That trajectory, from one team solving their own pain to an organization-wide standard, is common.
-It starts with a developer who's tired of waiting 45 minutes for feedback.
+It starts with a developer who is tired of waiting 45 minutes for feedback.

 Where to start

 Look at the results in one place.
 TomTom integrated Testkube with Prometheus for monitoring and log aggregation.
 The goal is simple: when a test fails, you should know why within minutes, not hours.
 One dashboard for results and artifacts, not five tabs across different tools.
+This is what centralized test observability looks like in practice.

 Stop waiting for your pipeline